mogrady-git/Useful-Tools-And-Resources/README.md

 - https://liveweave.com/ - Liveweave is a HTML, CSS & JavaScript playground for web designers and developers.
 - https://tutorialzine.com/ - Community of talented developers who learn together.
 - https://codepen.io/ - CodePen: Online Code Editor and Front End Web Developer Tools
+- https://bbbootstrap.com/ - Hello, Designers and Developers find the Cool snippets for your project made with Jquery, HTML, CSS, Bootstrap
+- https://css-tricks.com/ - Daily articles about CSS, HTML, JavaScript, and all things related to web design and development.
+- http://www.javascriptkit.com/ - Your comprehensive JavaScript, DHTML, CSS, and Ajax stop.
+- https://download.code-projects.org/ - Code Projects is developed to provide beginners with tutorials, source code, and projects to build their technical knowledge and ideas

 *SEO and Site Optomisation Tools*